 Aboriginal Apprenticeship Program

-The Ministry of Highways and Infrastructure (MHI) works with Aboriginal groups to eliminate education and employment gaps between Aboriginal and non-Aboriginal Canadians through two programs – the Aboriginal Apprenticeship Program and Aboriginal roving crews.
+The Ministry of Highways (formerly Highways and Infrastructure) works with Aboriginal groups to eliminate education and employment gaps between Aboriginal and non-Aboriginal Canadians through two programs – the Aboriginal Apprenticeship Program and Aboriginal roving crews.

 The Roving Crews program began in 2006.
 The crews are composed of seasonal employees who assist with culvert replacement, surfacing and other road maintenance.
 The program offers meaningful on-the-job training for those eager to get their foot into the road construction industry.